Why "generic GPT" can't write your next email

 Notice the difference?

-How it works: Retrieval before generation
+How it works: retrieval before generation

 The technology behind this isn’t magic.
 At its core is a process called Retrieval-Augmented Generation (RAG), which works like having an assistant who checks your files before writing anything.